Laura McAllister: Sports governance

 Professor McAllister was Chair of Sport Wales between 2010 and March 2016.
 In this role, she oversaw the most successful period ever for elite sport in Wales, with Wales winning a record number of medals in the Commonwealth Games 2014, the 2012 London Olympics and Paralympics and the 2016 Rio Olympics and Paralympics.
 She was also a board member of UK Sport between 2010 and 2016, when Team GB broke its medal-winning records.
 She is currently a Director of the Football Association of Wales Trust.

 McAllister was nominated by the Football Association of Wales for election as UEFA's female member of the FIFA Council but was controversially prevented from standing.
 She is currently Deputy Chair of the UEFA Women's Football Committee (2017–) and Chair of the Welsh Sports Hall of Fame.
 McAllister contested the election for the female representative from UEFA on FIFA Council, but was narrowly beaten by Evelina Christillin.
 In April 2023 McAllister was finally elected unopposed as vice-president of UEFA, the first person from Wales to be on the executive committee.

 Politics and media

 McAllister was a Plaid Cymru Parliamentary candidate in 1987 and 1992 but left the party shortly afterwards.
 She is currently a political commentator for the BBC and other media platforms.
 She commentates regularly on international, network and Welsh media on Welsh politics, elections and public policy.
 McAllister writes a regular column on current affairs, sport and politics in the Western Mail newspaper and for Wales Online.
 In 2001, she authored a book titled Plaid Cymru: The Emergence of a Political Party on the history of the party through its first 75 years.

 On 10 February 2022, McAllister was a panellist for BBC's Question Time.
 McAllister was the only Welsh woman to be included in the BBC's 100 Women List 2022, alongside Priyanka Chopra Jonas, Geraldina Guerra Garcés, Selma Blair and 96 others.

+Following a 2026 FIFA World Cup controversy sparked by a phone call by U.S. president Donald Trump to FIFA president Gianni Infantino, during which the former asked the latter that a contentious red card decision against U.S player Folarin Balogun be reviewed before his team's game against Belgium, McAllister said that this situation created "an absolute cesspit for the future [of football] because anyone can appeal."
+She added that [at UEFA] "We're very clear what the rules of our competitions are.
+We know exactly what rules and regulations are applied – as do all the participants at the beginning – so to even create an environment where you can undermine the awarding of punishments on the pitch for right or wrong is very dangerous".